Karl Marx: Death

 Following the death of his wife Jenny in December 1881, Marx developed a catarrh that kept him in ill health for the last 15 months of his life.
 It eventually brought on the bronchitis and pleurisy that killed him in London on 14 March 1883, when he died a stateless person at age 64.
-Family and friends in London buried his body in Highgate Cemetery (East), London, on 17 March 1883 in an area reserved for agnostics and atheists (George Eliot's grave is nearby).
-According to Francis Wheen, there were between nine and eleven mourners at his funeral; however, research from contemporary sources identifies thirteen named individuals attending the funeral: Friedrich Engels, Eleanor Marx, Edward Aveling, Paul Lafargue, Charles Longuet, Helene Demuth, Wilhelm Liebknecht, Gottlieb Lemke, Frederick Lessner, G Lochner, Sir Ray Lankester, Carl Schorlemmer and Ernest Radford.
+Family and friends in London buried his body in Highgate Cemetery (East), London, on 17 March 1883 in an area reserved for agnostics and atheists.
+According to Francis Wheen, there were between nine and eleven mourners at his funeral.
+Research from contemporary sources identifies thirteen named individuals attending the funeral: Friedrich Engels, Eleanor Marx, Edward Aveling, Paul Lafargue, Charles Longuet, Helene Demuth, Wilhelm Liebknecht, Gottlieb Lemke, Frederick Lessner, G Lochner, Sir Ray Lankester, Carl Schorlemmer and Ernest Radford.
 A contemporary newspaper account claims that twenty-five to thirty relatives and friends attended the funeral.

-A writer in The Graphic noted: 'By a strange blunder ... his death was not announced for two days, and then as having taken place at Paris.
+A writer in The Graphic noted: By a strange blunder ... his death was not announced for two days, and then as having taken place at Paris.
 The next day the correction came from Paris; and when his friends and followers hastened to his house in Haverstock Hill, to learn the time and place of burial, they learned that he was already in the cold ground.
-But for this secresy [sic] and haste, a great popular demonstration would undoubtedly have been held over his grave'.
+But for this secresy [sic] and haste, a great popular demonstration would undoubtedly have been held over his grave.